nicolashernandez/PyRATA/README.rst

 Requirement
 ------------------------

 PyRATA use the `PLY <http://www.dabeaz.com/ply/ply.html>`_ implementation of lex and yacc parsing tools for Python (version 3.10).
+It also uses the `sympy <http://www.sympy.org/fr>`_ library for symbolic evaluation of logical expression.

 You do not need to care about this stage if you performed the pip3 install procedure above.